hummingbird-12/SIC-XE_Machine/README.txt

 1. Description

 This is the second project for the System Programmig course in the Department of Computer Science and Engineering at Sogang University, Seoul, South Korea.
-The SIC/XE Machine Assembler is added to the first project.
+The implementation of the SIC/XE Machine Assembler is added to the shell environment created in first project.

 2. Specification